MrAntares/roBrowserLegacy/doc/Start.md

 You can set up your own `index.html` / integrate roBrowser into your website as well based on the .examples/ and this example above.

 ### Start websocket proxy
-- run `wsproxy -a 127.0.0.1:6900,127.0.0.1:6121,127.0.0.1:5121`
+- run `wsproxy -p 5999 -a 127.0.0.1:6900,127.0.0.1:6121,127.0.0.1:5121`

+Again, for more info read [the wsProxy Readme](https://github.com/herenow/wsProxy#readme)!
-also don't forget to start your server
+Also don't forget to start your game server!

 Note: Most of the browsers nowadays don't support mixed security, so either use `https` & `wss` everywhere or `http` & `ws`.
 Some browsers recently started to disable non-secure websocket calls, so `https` & `wss` is highly recommended if you are using roBrowser on a non-local/open server.
+To start wsProxy in secure mode (`wss`), you need to have the key and chain files for your certificate and use the following command:
+- `wsproxy -p 5999 -a 127.0.0.1:6900,127.0.0.1:6121,127.0.0.1:5121 -s -k your/path/to/privkey.pem -c your/path/to/fullchain.pem`

 ### Enjoy!
 - Access to `http://localhost:8000/examples/api-online-frame.html` with your browser
 -
 ![](img/start-robrowser.png)

 ## Troubleshooting

+### The screen is weird and/or the developer console (F12) says it can't load game assets
+Your remote client is not configured properly.
+- Check the `client/configs.php` and make sure `DEBUG` is set to false.
+- Check the `client/.htaccess` file if the ErrorDocument option points to the `client/index.php` via the correct url.
+If you don't run roBrowser from the www root and you use remote client then you need to adjust this url (see examples in the file).

+If it is still not working you can try setting `DEBUG` to true and open the `http://localhost:8000/client/index.php` in your browser to see the debug trace.
+You can also call files directly from your game data to see if they load properly, eg: `http://localhost:8000/client/data/texture/black.bmp`.
+After debugging set `DEBUG` to false.

 ### Screen is blank
 Check that you don't have an extension using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/message_event), it will conflict with code in `api.html` which listen for message.